s0ck37/s0ck37.github.io/_posts/2023-07-28-htb-writeup-canape.md

     app.run()
 ```

 So I can see that when I submit a quote, it is saved in `/tmp/{id}.p`
 Another thing that I see is the `/check` route.
 Apparently it reads the content of the quote file and then it loads it into `cPickle` if it contains the string "p1".

 ### RCE Strategy

 The strategy I am going to follow here is to try loading a serialized payload into the quote file and the loding it with `/check`.
-One thing to take into account is that the quote isn't saved as I send it, it is saved with the name of the characted appended:
+One thing to take into account is that the quote isnt saved as I send it, it is saved with the name of the character appended to it:

 ```python
 ...